tarsqi/ttk/docs/notes/python3.md

 See commit [465f9dfc](https://github.com/tarsqi/ttk/commit/465f9dfcdb6ef4b5051d6d5732f1ef116c4486f6).

-#### 3.4.
+### 3.4.
 String handling

 Changed made here are based on [https://portingguide.readthedocs.io/en/latest/strings.html](https://portingguide.readthedocs.io/en/latest/strings.html).
+See commit [c378f688](https://github.com/tarsqi/ttk/commit/c378f688321ff52111325f29ad7c705cf1292923) for all changes made in this section.

 For separating binary data and strings I glanced over all the lines with quoted strings in them, they all appear to be text strings.
 Did this for cases like `"hello"` with the find.pl script and created find.py to do the same for use of `'string'`, `u"string"`, `u'string'`, byte strings with the b prefix and the raw string.